 Firmly grounded in the Roman Catholic faith, our school serves young people who come from a variety of religious traditions.
-Theology classes, guidance from our Campus Minister, a Catholic priest, and religious services provide students the opportunity to grow their faith.
+Theology classes, a focus on our core values of dignity, perseverance, growth and generosity, and regularly scheduled religious services provide students the opportunity to grow their faith.

 Our facility is intentionally designed to teach students that the beauty of the world is a gift from God.
 The art adorning our hallways is inspired by the teachings of Hans Urs von Balthasar, a Swiss theologian and Catholic priest who wrote The Glory of the Lord, a seven volume work on theological aesthetics – the contemplation of the good, the beautiful, and the true.
 He wrote, “Before the beautiful – no, not really before but within the beautiful – the whole person quivers.
 He not only ‘finds’ the beautiful moving; rather experiences himself as being moved and possessed by it.”